softius/phlow/docs/error-handling.md

 # Error handling
-By default Phlow is completely transparent when it comes to Exceptions, meaning that Phlow will not modify any raised Exception.
-On the contrary, any raised exceptions are left un-caught and it is up to you on how they can be handled.

-There are two options to catch and handle Exceptions.
+By default Phlow is completely transparent when it comes to Exceptions, meaning that Phlow will not attempt to catch or modify any raised Exception.
+On the contrary, any raised Exceptions are left un-caught and it is up to you on how they can be handled.
+There are two options to catch and handle Exceptions: 1) using PHP `try-catch` or 2) using Builder's fluent API.

 ## PHP try-catch
 Of course, the first option is to wrap the `execute` method in a try-catch block.